 Allah loves the Prophet (peace be upon him) more than any other of His creation.
-Allah says (interpretation of the meaning):
+Allah says:

 And verily, you (O Muhammad) are on an exalted (standard of) character.
 (Quran 68: 4)

-Despite that, the Prophet (peace be upon him) went through extremely much hardship in his life.
+Despite that, the Prophet (peace be upon him) went through extreme hardship in his life.
 How can we reconcile these seemingly contrasting ideas?

 The reason simply: Testing is according to one’s faith; the most severely tested among mankind are the Prophets, then the next best and the next best.
 The Prophet (peace be upon him) said:

 When I fall ill, my pain is equivalent to the pain of two men among you.
 (Al-Bukhari)